New Local Law Changes that affect SHL

 Authorized service areas: Street Hail Livery vehicles can pick up passengers by street hail anywhere outside of Manhattan (except for the airports) and in Manhattan north of West 110th street and north of East 96th street.
 Street Hail Livery vehicles may also accept dispatches in Manhattan north of West 110th street and north of East 96th street and anywhere outside Manhattan, including the airports.

-Hail Zone Decals – NEW RULES
+Hail Zone Decals Requirement

 The decal will inform prospective passengers that these vehicles are not authorized to pick up passengers in Manhattan south of East 96th Street and south of West 110th Street or at the La Guardia or John F. Kennedy airports.
 (These areas are known as the Hail Exclusionary Zone.).
-For additional information on marking specifications on where to place the decals on your vehicle, click here.
+Additional information on marking specifications on where to place the decals on your vehicle is available here

 Additional Forms / documents